-- Australians in Mali are advised to leave by commercial means.
-If you remain in Mali, you are advised to remain off the streets where possible, and to avoid all protests and large gatherings.
+- If you remain in Mali, you are advised to remain off the streets where possible, and to avoid all political rallies, protests and large gatherings.
 You should avoid areas of sensitivity, such as government facilities and military installations.

-- While major northern cities have been liberated from rebel control, there continues to be fighting in northern Mali between rebel groups and the Malian army and international forces, including suicide attacks in northern cities.
+- While major northern cities have been liberated from rebel control, there continues to be fighting in northern Mali between armed groups and the Malian army and international forces, including attacks on northern towns and cities.

 - Following French military intervention in Mali, there is a possibility of retaliatory attacks targeting Western interests in the region.

 - Australia does not have an embassy or consulate in Mali.
 The Canadian Embassy in Bamako provides consular assistance to Australians in Mali (except the issue of passports).
-The Australian High Commission in Accra, Ghana can also assist Australians in Mali.
+If you decide to stay in Mali, you should register your presence with the Canadian Embassy.
+This will ensure you will be included in its Emergency Warden Network.
+See under Where to get help.

 - Be a smart traveller.
 Before heading overseas: